Battle of Copenhagen (1807): Background

-Despite the defeat and loss of many ships in the first Battle of Copenhagen in 1801, Denmark-Norway, possessing Jutland, Norway, Greenland, Schleswig-Holstein, Iceland and several smaller territories, still maintained a considerable navy.
-The majority of the Danish Army, under the Crown Prince, was at this time defending the southern border against possible attack from the French.
+Despite being defeated in the Battle of Copenhagen in 1801, Denmark–Norway still maintained a considerable navy.
+Most of the Royal Danish Army, led by the Crown Prince, was in 1807 defending Denmark's southern border against a possible French invasion.
 There was concern in Britain that Napoleon might try to force Denmark to close the Baltic Sea to British ships, perhaps by marching French troops into Zealand.
-The British believed that access to the Baltic was "vitally important to Britain" for trade as well as a major source of necessary raw materials for building and maintaining warships and that it gave the Royal Navy access to help Britain's allies Sweden and (before Tilsit) Russia against France.
-The British thought that after Prussia had been defeated in December 1806, Denmark's independence looked increasingly under threat from France.
-George Canning's predecessor as Foreign Secretary, Lord Howick, had tried unsuccessfully to persuade Denmark into a secret alliance with Britain and Sweden.
+The Baltic was "vitally important to Britain" for trade as well as a major source of necessary raw materials for building and maintaining warships; access to the Baltic also gave the Royal Navy a route to help Britain's allies Sweden and (before the treaties of Tilsit) Russia against France.
+The British were concerned by the fact after Prussia had been defeated by France in December 1806, Denmark's independence looked increasingly under threat from the French.
+George Canning's predecessor as Foreign Secretary, Lord Howick, had tried unsuccessfully to persuade Denmark to join a secret alliance with Britain and Sweden.

-On 21 January 1807, Lord Hawkesbury told the House of Lords that he had received information from someone on the Continent "that there were secret engagements in the Treaty of Tilsit to employ the navies of Denmark and Portugal against this country".
+On 21 January 1808, Lord Hawkesbury told the House of Lords that he had received information from someone on the Continent "that there were secret engagements in the Treaty of Tilsit to employ the navies of Denmark and Portugal against this country".
 He refused to publish the source because he said it would endanger their lives.
 The reports of French diplomats and merchants in northern Europe made the British government uneasy, and by mid-July, the British believed that the French intended to invade Holstein in order to use Denmark against Britain.
 Some reports suggested that the Danes had secretly agreed to this.
-The Cabinet decided to act, and on 14 July Lord Mulgrave obtained from the King permission to send a naval force of 21 to 22 ships to the Kattegat for surveillance of the Danish navy in order to pursue "prompt and vigorous operations" if that seemed necessary.
-The Cabinet decided on 18 July to send Francis Jackson on a secret mission to Copenhagen to persuade Denmark to give its fleet to Britain.
+The British cabinet decided to act, and on 14 July Lord Mulgrave obtained from George III permission to send a naval force of 21 to 22 ships to the Kattegat for surveillance of the Danish navy in order to pursue "prompt and vigorous operations" if that seemed necessary.
+The cabinet decided on 18 July to send Francis James Jackson on a secret mission to Copenhagen to persuade Denmark to hand over its navy to Britain.
 That same day, the Admiralty issued an order for more than 50 ships to sail for "particular service" under Admiral James Gambier.
-On 19 July, Lord Castlereagh, the Secretary of State for War and the Colonies, ordered General Lord Cathcart at Stralsund to go with his troops to the Sound where they would get reinforcements.
+On 19 July, Lord Castlereagh, the Secretary of State for War and the Colonies, ordered General Lord Cathcart at Stralsund to go with his troops to the Øresund where they would get reinforcements.